beecho01/material-symbols/README.md

 <!-- [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg)](https://github.com/hacs/integration) -->

-Inspired by the Material Symbols by Google for personal use only.
+Material Symbols includes 18620 SVG icon files modelled upon the Google Webfont Material Symbols for personal use only.

+Material Symbols uses the new 'keywords' functionality to help you find specific fixtures.
+Try searching in the Home Assistant iconpicker for 'pendant' or 'switch'.
+Material Symbols also offers a [standalone preview tool](https://beecho01.github.io/material-symbols/docs/build/tester/iconfinder.html).

 ## <a name="installation"></a>Installation